Urban Craft Uprising | About Our Show

 Since its early beginnings at its first holiday show with just 50 crafter booths and overflowing crowds, Urban Craft Uprising now holds the largest indie craft event in Seattle and the Pacific Northwest with its Winter Show.
 In 2009, Urban Craft Uprising expanded its horizons to include a summer show, which has now also become an annual event, in conjunction with an exclusive wholesale event which allows our vendors to connect directly with wholesale buyers.

-In 2014, UCU began partnering with the Seattle Street Food Festival, in 2015 we joined forces with the folks at Amazon to put on a smaller winter show in the SLU neighborhood, and beginning in 2016 we began offering dozens of other opportunities to burgeoning crafters and artists in the area, including a dedicated Urban Craft section of the Seattle Gift Show, an Urban Craft Market at Magnolia Summerfest, a Fall Market in South Lake Union, First Thursday art walks all summer long in Occidental Park, an Urban Craft Fall Market in downtown SLU, and a 4-week Holiday Market at Westlake Park from Thanksgiving through Christmas, featuring 24 rotating artists each week.
-If you’re a maker who would like to get involved with any of our shows or festivals, be sure to get on our mailing list so you’ll receive updates about when all application openings and deadlines are happening!
+In 2014, UCU began partnering with the Seattle Street Food Festival, in 2015 we joined forces with the folks at Amazon to put on a smaller winter show in the SLU neighborhood, and beginning in 2016 we began offering dozens of other opportunities to burgeoning crafters and artists in the area, including a dedicated Urban Craft section of the Seattle Gift Show, an Urban Craft Market at Magnolia Summerfest, a Fall Market in South Lake Union, First Thursday art walks all summer long in Occidental Park, an Urban Craft Fall Market in downtown SLU, AND a 4-week Holiday Market at Westlake Park from Thanksgiving through Christmas, featuring 24 rotating artists each week.
+If you’re a maker who would like to know more about our show and how to get involved with any of these events, be sure to get on our mailing list so you’ll receive updates about when all application openings and deadlines are happening!

 Beginning in 2017, we launched Camp ThunderCraft, a weekend retreat focused around educational sessions, panel and roundtable discussions, self-reflection, networking, and connecting.
 We currently run two of these retreats each year (spring session is on Vashon Island, WA, and fall session is near Mt.
 Hood, Oregon).
 These intensive weekends have been a great way for our veteran and prospective vendors alike to explore their business goals, connect with each other, and learn about a myriad of different aspects of being a small business owner.